lovenick/lovenick.github.io/_posts/2014-12-30-happy-new-year.md

 * Swift - Develop and launch an app.
 * SaaS Apps - I've got a couple in mind and a couple almost at MVP - Time to launch and iterate.
 * Writing - It's obvious I'm not the best writer, 2015 will be the year I correct this.
+* Blog - Relates to the goal above.
 * First Aid - Become certified in O.F.A level 1 or more.
 * Algorithms and Design Patterns - Learn more advanced techniques.
 * Design - It use to be my bread and butter, time to start putting pencil to paper (mouse to pixel?)